awslabs/aws-cloudfront-extensions/edge/cdk/extensions/prewarm/README.md

 Parameters
 url_list: The list of urls for prewarm.
 cf_domain: CloudFront domain name which ends with [cloudfront.net](http://cloudfront.net/).
 If not set, it will find cf_domain according to CNAME in the url list.
-target_type: The region type for prewarm.
+target_type: The target type for prewarm.
 You can specify 3 types of value.
 The region field should change according to this field.
-    * pop：pre-warm in PoP，the value of region field is a list of PoP
+    * pop：pre-warm in PoP
-    * country：pre-warm in country，the value of region field is a list of country
+    * country：pre-warm in country
-    * region：pre-warm in region，the value of region field is a list of region
+    * region：pre-warm in region
 region: The region for prewarm.
 This field should change according to the target_type field.
-    * target_type = "pop": accept a PoP list, pre-warm in the PoP location in the list，eg:["ATL56-C1", "DFW55-C3"]
+    * target_type = "pop": accept a PoP list, pre-warm in the PoP location in the list,eg:["ATL56-C1", "DFW55-C3"]
-    * target_type = "region": accept "all" or a region list, pre-warm in all regions or a specific region，eg:"all"|["apac", "au"], the available regions are：
+    * target_type = "region": accept "all" or a region list, pre-warm in all regions or a specific region,eg:"all"|["apac", "au"], the available regions are：
       * apac： Asia-Pacific
       * au： Australia
       * ca： Canada